 For more information, see the NaTHNaC website .
 NaTHNaC (the National Travel Health Network and Centre) is commissioned by Public Health England to provide up to date and reliable information on travel vaccines for UK travellers.

 In July 2014 The Lancet published a study by Public Health England which showed that babies born to vaccinated mothers had high levels of protection against pertussis.
 These babies had a 91% reduction in the risk of pertussis disease in their first weeks of life when compared with babies whose mothers had not been vaccinated.
-Since the disease reached its peak in 2012, the greatest decrease in pertussis cases has been in babies under six months of age, which also shows that vaccination during pregnancy is having a significant effect.
+In 2017, a US study of nearly 150,000 pregnant women showed a similar result.
+Since the disease reached its peak in the UK in 2012, the greatest decrease in pertussis cases has been in babies under six months of age.
+This also shows that vaccination during pregnancy is having a significant effect.

 There are no safety concerns about the use of the vaccine in pregnancy, and there is considerable experience of its use both in the UK and the United States.
 The vaccine offered to pregnant women (Boostrix-IPV) is also used as a pre-school booster vaccine, and protects against diphtheria, tetanus and polio as well as pertussis.
 Boostrix-IPV has been used extensively in Australia, New Zealand and other countries.
 These combination vaccines are being used because a single pertussis vaccine is not available.
 Many millions of doses have been given to children in recent years without any concerns about harm.
 Boostrix-IPV contains low-dose diphtheria and tetanus, which means that the rate of side effects is lower than with the 5-in-1 vaccine, for example.